 We have a five-week rotating menu with alternatives for both lunch and dinner.
 These are listed on the menu.
 If you find there is something that you dislike or would simply like the alternative this is possible.
-Recently we updated the menus and added some new options such as Caesar Salad and Steak & Bacon Pie.
+In April 2021 we updated the menus and added some new options such as Caesar Salad and Steak & Bacon Pie.
 Please keep an eye out for the new options as we would love to hear your feedback.

-Each week you will receive a copy of the menu for the next week where you can select your meal choices.
 When looking at the menu there are two different meat options listed.
 The first option is the standard and the second option is the alternative.
 If you would like the alternative then you simply have to circle it.
 If you want the standard option then just leave it blank and you will receive the standard.
-Once you have made your selections for the week please inform your RN or Therapy staff and they will notify the kitchen for you.
+Once you have made your selections for the week, please inform your RN or Therapy staff and they will notify the kitchen for you.

-If you have a permanent change or dislike please also inform your RN and they can do a kitchen notification form for this, that way you do not have to remember to write it on your menu each week.
-If you would like some assistance in filling out the menu please ask your RN or Therapy staff to help.
+If you have a permanent change or dislike, please also inform your RN and they can do a kitchen notification form for this, that way you do not have to remember to write it on your menu each week.
+If you would like some assistance in filling out the menu, please ask your RN or Therapy staff to help.